thewayaman/weather-forecast-worldwide/README.md

 🔗 [**Weather Forecast App**](https://thewayaman.github.io/weather-forecast-worldwide/) 🌤️

-Feel free to explore the app, check the weather worldwide, and explore the features we've implemented! 😊
+Feel free to explore the app, check the weather worldwide, and explore the features I've implemented! 😊

 # frontend